-- a) Council is to receive up to three written quotations by issuing a Request for Quotation which may be accompanied by a Public Notice. - b) Details of the suppliers contacted and their quotations must be recorded in the Councils' records management system. - c) The quotation selected must represent the principles of value for money in accordance with the Evaluation Plan (refer to Procurement Management Manual). - d) The purchase order requisition is to be approved by the applicable Manager and/or the CEO (as per Authorised Delegations Listing).
+- b) Details of the suppliers contacted and their quotations must be recorded in the Councils' records management system. - c) The quotation selected must represent the principles of value for money in accordance with the Evaluation Plan (refer to Procurement Management Manual). - d) The purchase order requisition is to be approved by the applicable Director and/or the CEO (as per Authorised Delegations Listing). - e) Suppliers cannot be engaged unless authorisation has been granted